 Edited by William Burdick and Ibadat Dhillon.

 The Editors express no competing interests and the views expressed in the articles are the sole responsibility of the authors.
-Payment for publication of the series was made by the Foundation for Advancement of International Medical Education and Research.
+Payment for publication of the series was made by the Foundation for Advancement of International Medical Education and Research (FAIMER).

-This series is currently open to new submissions.
-Manuscripts should be submitted by 1 May 2021.
+This series is closed to new submissions.
 During submission authors should select the option to submit to a thematic series and choose this series from the list.

 Please submit manuscripts for preliminary screening to firstname.lastname@example.org.
 The Article Processing Charge will be sponsored by FAIMER for approved submissions.
 Details of how to obtain this funding will be provided in the reply from email@example.com.